Neutron Network

 Service OpenStack

 The number and type of interfaces depend on how good you feel about combining control and data traffic.
-Networking can function with just one interface, but splitting the different types of network traffic into several separate interfaces is good.
+Networking can function with just one interface, but splitting the different kinds of network traffic into several separate interfaces is good.

 OpenStack Network Types uses four types of traffic – Management, API, External, and Guest.
 If you are going to separate anything, it’s recommended to physically separate management and API traffic from all other types of traffic.
 Separating the traffic to different interfaces splits the control from data traffic—a tick from the security auditors’ box.